Waithe: History

 The name 'Waithe' comes from the Old English wæd meaning 'ford'.

-In the Domesday account Waithe is written as "Wade", in the Haverstoe Hundred of the North Riding of Lindsey.
+In the Domesday Book account Waithe is written as "Wade", in the Haverstoe Hundred of the North Riding of Lindsey.
 In 1086 Waithe contained 30.7 households, four villagers and one freemen, 0.3 ploughlands and 5 acre of meadow.
 In 1066 lordship of the manor was held by Siward Barn, this transferred to Odo of Bayeux in 1086, with Ivo Taillebois as Tenant-in-chief to William I.

 The village is the site of a deserted medieval village, indicated by earthworks, trackways and ditch enclosures, and 13th- to 18th-century pottery finds.

 Waithe is recorded in the 1872 White's Directory (under the alternative spelling of 'Waith'), as a small parish of 58 people within 780 acre of "fertile" land, whose lord of the manor was also the patron of the ecclesiastical parish benefice.
 St Martin's Church was described as "a neat structure" of Early English style which was partly rebuilt in 1869 for more than £2,000, the cost born by the lord of the manor.
 The incumbent held his office under a vicarage, and lived at Grainsby where he was the rector of that parish.
 At the time, the parish was entitled to send one person to the almshouses at Ashby cum Fenby.
 Occupations listed in 1872 were the parish clerk, two farmers, one of whom was at Waith Top, a grazier, and a corn miller at Waith Mill.

 In 1885 Kelly's Directory reported that agricultural production in the still 780-acre parish was chiefly wheat, oats, turnips and barley, farmed under a four-field system.